Video mode initialization and transition to protected mode

 io_delay();

 Let's get back to the code.
-We can see in the second line that we are writing the byte 0x80 (disabled bit) to 0x70 (the CMOS Address register).
+We can see in the second line that we are writing the byte 0x0 to the port 0x80.
 After that, a call to the io_delay function occurs. io_delay causes a small delay and looks like:

 static inline void io_delay(void)